-Shakespeare in the Parking Lot, presented by The Drilling Company (Hamilton Clancy, Artistic Director), is a summer New York institution offering free Shakespeare productions.
+Shakespeare in the Parking Lot, presented by The Drilling Company (Hamilton Clancy, Artistic directed by ), is a summer New York institution offering free Shakespeare productions.
 It began in a municipal parking lot at the corner of Ludlow and Broome Streets in Manhattan's Lower East Side.

 Seats are available on a first come first serve basis, with audience members often arriving early to secure a place.
 You are encouraged and welcome to bring your own chair.
 Once seats are gone, blankets are spread out.
 "We've never turned anyone away and there's never a wait for tickets!" brags Clancy.